Error Handling and Resilience¶

 var functionNode = new FunctionGraphNode("api-call", kernelFunction);

-// Wrap with retry policy
+// Wrap with configured retry policy to make the call resilient.

 var retryNode = new RetryPolicyGraphNode(functionNode, retryConfig);